fugufish/hotwired_component/README.md

 # HotwiredComponent
-HotwiredComponent adds Hotwired centered generators for Github's ViewComponent
+HotwiredComponent adds Hotwired centered generators for Github's [ViewComponent](https://github.com/github/view_component) utilizing the side car metod.
+Components generated using this gem will by convention also generate an `scss` file and Stimulus controller.
+Components are class namespaced by their name, and by default every component has a stimulus controller.

 ## Usage
+`rails g hotwire_component:component My::Widget`

 ## Installation
 Add this line to your application's Gemfile: